Notice

 section.

-daemons may be deployed for concurrent
+Multiple cephfs-mirror daemons may be deployed for concurrent

 synchronization and high availability.
 Mirror daemons share the synchronization

-load using a simple M/N
+load using a simple M/N policy, where M is the number of directories

-is the number of cephfs-mirror
+and N is the number of cephfs-mirror daemons.

-When cephadm is used to manage a Ceph cluster, cephfs-mirror
+When cephadm is used to manage a Ceph cluster, cephfs-mirror daemons can be

 deployed by running the following command: